alhadbhadekar/Building-and-implementing-Logistic-Regression/Readme.md

+You're right!
+I missed including the section about the creation of the logistic regression model.
+Below is the updated README with more detailed information on the creation of the logistic regression model:

+---

 # Logistic Regression from Scratch in Python

-This notebook demonstrates the implementation of a Logistic Regression model from scratch in Python using the PIMA Diabetes dataset.
-The steps include loading the data, standardizing it, training a logistic regression model, and evaluating the model's performance.
+This notebook demonstrates the implementation of a **Logistic Regression** model from scratch using Python.
+The model is trained on the **PIMA Diabetes** dataset, and it involves implementing key components of logistic regression like the sigmoid function, cost function, gradient descent for optimization, and model evaluation.

 ## Overview

-Logistic regression is a statistical method used for binary classification.
-It predicts the probability that a given input point belongs to a particular class.
-In this implementation, we will:
+Logistic regression is a fundamental machine learning algorithm for binary classification tasks.
+It predicts the probability that a given input belongs to a particular class.

+In this notebook, we:
-1. Implement logistic regression using gradient descent.
+1. Implement logistic regression from scratch using gradient descent.
-2. Train the model on the PIMA Diabetes dataset.
+2. Train the model using the PIMA Diabetes dataset.
-3. Evaluate its performance using accuracy scores on training and test data.
+3. Evaluate the model's performance using accuracy scores on both training and test datasets.

-## Features

-- **Learning Rate:** The model uses a learning rate to control the step size during optimization.
-- **Gradient Descent:** The optimization algorithm used to minimize the loss function by updating weights and bias.
-- **Sigmoid Activation:** The logistic regression function, where the sigmoid function is used to model the decision boundary.

 ---